What to see & do in Cambridge

 Cambridge Shakespeare Festival:

-The ever-popular festival of Shakespeare’s plays performed in college gardens makes a welcome return July and August.
+The ever-popular festival of Shakespeare’s plays performed in college gardens makes a welcome return in July and August every year.
 Full information at www.cambridgeshakespeare.com

 Concerts at King’s: